 Naegleria fowleri is an ameba (single-celled living organism) commonly found in warm freshwater bodies such as lakes, rivers, and hot springs as well as soil.
 In rare cases, it can cause a severe infection in the brain.

 Naegleria fowleri grows best at higher temperatures up to 115°F (46°C) and can survive for short periods at higher temperatures.

 Although Naegleria fowleri is commonly found in warm freshwater, infection is very rare .

-According to the U.S. Centers for Disease Control and Prevention, 37 infections were reported across the entire U.S. from 2006 to 2015.
-South Carolina has reported two cases in the last five years.
+According to the U.S. Centers for Disease Control and Prevention, 40 infections were reported across the entire U.S. from 2010 through July 2022.
+South Carolina has reported three cases from 2010 through July 2022.

 While infections with Naegleria fowleri are rare, they occur mainly during the summer months of July, August, and September.
 Recreational water users should assume that Naegleria fowleri is present in warm freshwater across the United States and be aware that there is always a low-level risk of infection.

 Most commonly, exposure results in the ameba dying before causing infection.

 The only certain way to prevent a Naegleria fowleri infection due to swimming is to refrain from water-related activities in warm, untreated or poorly treated water.